Audit Committee – Terms of Reference

 - Care should be taken to minimise the risk of any conflict of interest that might be seen to give rise to an unacceptable influence.

 - The Board, on the recommendation of the Nominations Committee, shall appoint the Committee's chairman.
 In the absence of the Committee's chairman and/or an appointed deputy, the remaining members present shall elect one of their number present to chair the meeting.

-- The Finance Director, Director of Corporate Assurance and the Appointed Auditor from the Company's external auditors shall be invited and will normally attend meetings.
-Other directors, senior financial managers and members of the Company's external auditors may also be requested to attend as judged appropriate by the chairman of the Committee.
+- The Chief Financial Officer, Director of Group Internal Audit and the Appointed Auditor from the Company's external auditors shall be invited and will normally attend meetings.
+Other directors, senior financial and governance managers and members of the Company's external auditors may also be requested to attend as judged appropriate by the chairman of the Committee.
 However, only members of the Committee have the right to attend.

 - The Committee shall meet the Company's external auditors without any executive management or directors being present, at least once a year and may also call for meetings with the external auditors, without the presence of any executive director at such other times as they think necessary.
-The Committee should also, at least once a year, meet the Director of Corporate Assurance without any executive management or director being present.
+The Committee should also, at least once a year, meet the Director of Group Internal Audit without any executive management or director being present.